peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0011:
 Runtime: 4 ms, faster than 99.13% of C++ online submissions for Search Insert Position.
 Memory Usage: 10 MB, less than 99.99% of C++ online submissions for Search Insert Position.

+#0012:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Count and Say.
+Memory Usage: 7.3 MB, less than 14.93% of C++ online submissions for Count and Say.